kujtimiihoxha/laravel-ng-ts/readme.md

 # Laravel Angular Typescript starter.
-This project is an attempt to make a good starting point for developers who want to use Angular 1.5 ang Laravel 5.2.
+This project is an attempt to make a good starting point for developers who want to use Angular 1.5 and Laravel 5.2.
 Since Angular 2 is coming in the near future this project is aiming to make the transition to Angular 2 a bit easier with typescript integration and custom ```decorators``` that use a similar syntax that Angular 2 is using.
 An example of the custom decorators is the ```@Component()``` decorator that is used to create a new angular component similar to Angular 2 components.